MSF9119/imbibition-ratio-prediction-for-silica-nanofluid-injection/README.md

 **3.0.
 USING THE SCRIPT:**
 To use the script, you can either type in '1' or '2' to choose your preferred mode.

 *If you choose mode 1, you must input your own shortterm experimental Imbibition Ratio for both water and Silica nanofluid injected stone sample respectively.
-The model will let you know what Imbibition values you can expect at longterm (t = infinity)
+The model will let you know what Imbibition values you can expect at longterm (t -> infinity)

-*If you choose mode 2, you must input your own shortterm experimental Imbibition Ratio for both water and Silica nanofluid injected stone sample respectively.
-The model will let you know what Imbibition values you can expect at longterm (t = infinity) and will also let you know if your specific stone sample is suited for Silica Nanofluid injection.
+*If you choose mode 2, you must input your own shortterm experimental Imbibition Ratio for both water and Silica nanofluid injected rock sample respectively.
+The model will let you know what Imbibition values you can expect at longterm (t -> infinity) and will also let you know if your specific stone sample is suited for Silica Nanofluid injection.